Maintain Your Wellbeing During Summer Break

 Need a great spot to relax, play, and connect outdoors?
 MIT Open Space Programming offers inclusive and eclectic programs, such as concerts, performances, and festivals, all created in collaboration with neighbors in the Cambridge, Kendall Square, and MIT communities.
 Located next to the Kendall/MIT T stop and Building E38, there is plenty of seating, sunshine, beautiful public art, and all the programs are free.

-Summer RAs (SRA) in the dorms regularly host programs to keep the community connected and engaged.
+Summer RAs (SRAs) in the dorms regularly host events to keep the community connected and engaged.
 Ask your SRA when the next study break is!
-If you’re not sure who your SRA is, contact Area Director Jacob Oppenheimer for Random Hall or Area Director Charlie McBurney for MacGregor House.
+If you’re not sure who your SRA is, feel free to reach out to Jacob Oppenheimer or Jas Boyd-Perry, the Area Directors supporting this summer’s residents in Random, Next House, and MacGregor.

-Want a great way to practice a language you are learning in a friendly environment and to meet new people from all over MIT and the world.
-The Language Conversation Exchange platforms (website, Slack space) and events (conversation cafes, special events, small groups) are available this summer to help participants connect with other language learners in the MIT community who want to exchange language or practice a language together.
+Want a great way to practice a language you are learning in a friendly environment and to meet new people from all over MIT and the world?
+The Language Conversation Exchange platforms (website, Slack space), small language group events and one summer event are available this season to help participants connect with other language learners in the MIT community who want to exchange language or practice a language together.

 Looking for a dedicated network for the significant others of MIT students, postdocs, staff and faculty who have relocated to the Boston area this summer?
 Then check out MIT Spouses & Partners Connect (MS&PC).
 MS&PC organizes activities that help spouses meet people, discover work and career development opportunities, improve English, share experiences and passions, and get information about living, working, and parenting in Boston.